gunny-62/L4D2-Server-Blocker/README.md

 The script automatically checks the [Steam Community guide](https://steamcommunity.com/sharedfiles/filedetails/?id=3419848194) for updates every time you run it.

+**Important:** Only IPs added to the main guide content (approved by the guide author) are automatically scanned.
+Comments are NOT scanned to prevent trolls from adding legitimate IPs.

 If you discover a new malicious server:
+1. **Block it immediately** using **Option 1** (Manual IP Blocking) in the script
-1. **Post it in the Steam Community guide** (comments)
+2. **Post the IP in the comments** of the Steam Community guide with details about why it's problematic
-2. The script will automatically pick it up on the next run
+3. Once the guide author adds it to the main guide, the script will automatically pick it up
+4. Your comment helps other users who may not have blocked it yet

-3. This helps the entire L4D2 community, not just users of this script
+This workflow protects you immediately while helping the entire L4D2 community.

-For immediate protection, use **Option 1** (Manual IP Blocking) in the script menu.

 ## License